New murals are coming to Johnson City in 2021!

 Mural Restoration in Majestic Park

 A Highway Runs Through It was installed by artist Bill Bledsoe in the mid-1990s in celebration of Johnson City’s 125th birthday.
 The mural theme highlights the unique attributes of the city, especially with regards to its role as a thriving metropolis in partnership with an established farming community.
 The mural has faded significantly in the past 25 years and is in need of restoration.
-Bledsoe plans to restore the mural during the fall of 2020.
+Bledsoe plans to restore the mural during the spring of 2021.